 Real Estate Is More Suitable For The Following People

 - Believe wealth is made up of real assets not paper.

 - Know where you want to live for at least the next five years.

 - Do not do well in volatile environments.

 - Easily spooked by downturns.
 March 2020 most recently.

 - Tend to buy and sell too often.
-High transaction costs ironically keep you from trading too often.
+High transaction costs ironically keep you from trading too often and blowing yourself up.

 - Enjoy interacting with people.